MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/external-notifications.md

 1. Select `0` to exit the script.

-1. On a managed device, submit an app approval request from Software Center.
+## Trigger an event

+The process to trigger an event depends upon the type of subscription:

+- For a status filter rule, trigger an event for the site component.
+For example, use the [Configuration Manager Service Manager](../deploy/configure/site-components.md#configuration-manager-service-manager) to restart the component.

+- For an app approval request, use Software Center to request an app that requires approval.
 For more information, see [Software Center user guide](../../understand/software-center.md#install-an-application).

 ## Monitor the workflow